bytecodealliance/component-docs/component-model/src/language-support/creating-runnable-components/rust.md

 At this point, you should have a `wit` folder with a `deps` subfolder and your original `component.wit`.

+The component we will create to satisfy the WIT above can be used as a library, as other components or platforms can use the `greet` interface export.
+More importantly, the component can *also* be recognized as a generically runnable component thanks to `wasi:cli/run`, so it can work with any tooling (ex. `wasmtime run`) that supports/recognizes the `wasi:cli` interface.

 [!WARNING]: #

 ### 3. Write the code for the component